 Why Kaziranga and Rhinos are so important

-Why Kaziranga and Rhinos are important?
+Why is Kaziranga important?

 Kaziranga’s biodiversity: Beautiful landscape and rich fauna & flora

-With a sprawling 430 sq km area under the national park, Kaziranga is one of the largest national parks in India, and perhaps the finest, certainly for me.
+With a sprawling 430 sq. kms. area under the national park, Kaziranga is one of the largest national parks in India, and perhaps the finest, certainly for me.
 The sheer variety of wildlife and the high chance of witnessing them, make the park most worthy of a visit.
 Add to that the spectacular landscape with beautiful elephant grassland, crisscrossed by 4 rivers including the Brahmaputra.
 You have a real feast for the traveler’s spirit.
 Moreover, the tropical broadleaf forests with marshland make for a delightful jungle safari.

 Kaziranga is home to 2413 one-horned Indian Rhinos (70% of the world population) and has one of the largest concentration of the royal Bengal Tiger and Asiatic Elephants.
 Among others, prominent ones are wild water buffalos, swamp deer, gibbons and variety of birds (490 species).